T-3B/rhefo/README.md

 In many cases, different programs are used one after the other, to achieve the best possible compression (check script comments for more info).
 ### Fully supported file types:

-[//]: # (TODO, remove normal/insane from "behaviour" description and add global speed - instant/normal/insane)
+[//]: # (TODO, remove normal/insane from "behavior" description and add global speed - instant/normal/insane)

 Extension|Deps|Behaviour|*Default*/insane&nbsp;speed
 :---:|:---:|---|:---: